St. Philip's College (United States): Campus

-St. Philip's College operates two major campuses and seven subsidiary locations.
+St. Philip's College operates two major campuses and several subsidiary locations.
 The main campus is located on the east side of San Antonio, three miles from Downtown.
 The Southwest Campus, formerly part of Kelly Air Force Base, is located on the southwest side of San Antonio and serves as a hub for technical training programs.
-Courses are also conducted at local military installations, hospitals, high schools and the Central Texas Technology Center, located in New Braunfels.
+Courses are also conducted at local military installations, hospitals, and high schools.

-During the last 20 years, multimillion-dollar capital expansions added four major buildings, including a state-of-the-art theater complex, to the main campus; the opening of the Northeast Learning Center in 1996; and the completion of the Learning and Leadership Development Center in 1997 in collaboration with the City of San Antonio.
-In Spring 2009, SPC expanded to include a new multipurpose facility, library, and welcome center.
+During the last 30 years, multimillion-dollar capital expansions added a state-of-the-art theater, an on-site cyber range, and a health sciences building to the main campus.
+The Southwest Campus recently added the Welding and Auto Collision Center, which resulted in a major expansion of program offerings.

+The opening of the Northeast Learning Center (Converse, Texas) in 1996 resulted in the establishment of Northeast Lakeview College, a sister institution, and one of five colleges that make up the Alamo Colleges District.
+The Learning and Leadership Development Center, built in 1997 in collaboration with the City of San Antonio is undergoing renovations and will reopen in 2024.
+In 2009, SPC expanded to include a new multipurpose facility, library, and welcome center, and in 2018, the Good Samaritan Veterans Outreach and Transition Center, formerly an old hospital, opened on the same day as the renovated E.L.
+Turbon Student Center.

+In 2022, the college opened four buildings during a one-day event—Saint Artemisia Bowden Center of Excellence; Tourism, Hospitality and Culinary Arts Center of Excellence; Clarence Windzell Norris Building; and William Allen Hudgins Health and Wellness Building.

 Academics

 St. Philip’s College offers open admission.
 Admission requires completion of a student data form and submission of high school graduation transcript or GED certificate.